Inaugural Conference for Junior Researchers (May 16 - 17, 2014)

 May 16 - 17, 2014

-The Stanford Program in Law and Society (SPLS) at Stanford Law School is pleased to announce its Inaugural Conference for Junior Researchers.
-As there are limited opportunities for the international community of aspiring scholars to meet and discuss their current projects on law and society, this conference is intended to provide a forum specially designed for junior researchers to share their work in progress, receive input from faculty and other participants, and develop professional skills through a series of workshops.
+The Stanford Program in Law and Society (SPLS) is pleased to announce its Inaugural Conference for Junior Researchers.
+As there are limited opportunities for the international community of aspiring scholars to meet and discuss their current projects on law and society, this conference is intended to provide a forum specially designed for junior researchers to share their work in progress, receive input from faculty and other participants, and develop professional skills.

-The Inaugural Conference for Junior Researchers invites papers from junior researchers (graduate students, post-graduate students, post-doctoral researchers as well as recent graduates from law schools and social science departments) that explore the limits of law and the legal system.
+The Inaugural Conference for Junior Researchers explores the limits of law and the legal system.
 How does society function where there is a lack of formal legal structure, where order may be maintained through social norms, customs, or other informal rules of behavior?
 How is society governed when laws are not enforced, or when actors (state or citizens) operate outside of the law, resorting to extralegal options to achieve social order?
 What is the connection between law and informality?
 And somewhere in between these two ends of the spectrum, what happens at the blurred edges or limits of law?
 In other words, we seek to investigate if, when, and why law matters.

 Law and society research has always been concerned with the limits of legal structures governing a particular society.
 This line of research has illuminated situations where the formal legal system doesn’t necessarily govern human behavior.
 It may refer to spaces in society where there is a lack of public or private enforcement of formal legal rules.
 It may also refer to situations where social or cultural norms, rather than formal legal ones, provide social order.
 Or it may indicate areas where chaos or violence is the pattern defining a particular social system.
 Other definitions of the term may be imagined, which indicates that this is a broad and ongoing research agenda.

-Please feel free to direct any question or comment to: email@example.com
+Please feel free to direct any questions to: firstname.lastname@example.org